nvmwill/nexmo-developer/_documentation/en/voice/voice-api/guides/voice-bot.md

 Once the WebSocket is established, the Vonage API platform plays the Text To Speech `Hello` to the Dialogflow Agent (you as the caller will not hear that).

-You just set up read back to you by the Dialogflow agent.
+You have now set up read back to you by the Dialogflow agent.

 At this point, you will interact with the intents you set up in the previous section of this guide to book a table.